 Having all these services under one specific banner can help increase productivity and provide better care.
-Importantly, practice management systems help you track the financial wellbeing of your healthcare facility and move between tasks seamlessly.
+Importantly, practice management systems help you track the financial well-being of your healthcare facility and move between tasks seamlessly.

 While it is true that EMR does contain some of these features, such as coding and billing, it is not as expansive.
 EMR services will streamline administrative tasks along with patient data.
-EMR does also provides some automation and statistical analysis about patients.
+EMR does also provides some automation and statistical analysis of patients.
 However, it is not as all-encompassing as a practice management system.

 An EMR service may give you a wide overview of your financial situation.
 However, most systems will give you the tools to accurately report patient information.
-You’ll be able to see past diagnoses, make recommendations, document your interactions with patients.
-Therefore, you will often find an EMR system integrating with other practice management software.
+You’ll be able to see past diagnoses, make recommendations, and document your interactions with patients.
+Therefore, you will often find an EMR system integrated with other practice management software.
 You may also see specific types of EMR systems that target billing or specific care.